Is this desire?

 To want defines us.
 To desire, even in a way that is non-attached, is to be a resolutely three-dimensional human, to become a protagonist in your own story.

-To hand over the engine of your wants to another, or a machine, is chaotic free will.
+To hand over the engine of your wants to another, or a machine, is a sin, it's chaotic free will.

-To be desireless is to relinquish a right, and in that passivity, die a little.
+To be desireless is to relinquish your right, and in that passivity, die a little.